zgendao/utopia-fund/README.md

 The getPendingReward function returns the accumulated profit for the user.
 **This value is only updated after a harvest**

-Before a withdraw, similarly to the deposit, you have to call an approve, but this time is for the yCake tokens.
+Before a withdraw, similarly to the deposit, you have to call an approve, but this time for the yCake tokens.
 Just like before, the spender is the Vault address and the amount should be at least equal to the amount of Cake tokens you would like to withdraw.
 This doesn't include the received profit.

 The userHarvest function sends out the pending reward and sets it to zero.
 There's no need for approve or burning yCake tokens.